panzerdp/dmitripavlutin.com/content/posts/008-hoisting/index.md

 [Try the demo.](https://jsfiddle.net/dmitri_pavlutin/e0jqcv2z/2/)

 `myVariable` is in a temporal dead zone from the top of the block `if (value) {...}` until `let myVariable`.
 If trying to access the variable in this zone, JavaScript throws a [`ReferenceError`](http://www.ecma-international.org/ecma-262/6.0/#sec-native-error-types-used-in-this-standard-referenceerror).

-`let` expansion in the entire block protects variables from modification by outer scopes, even before declaration.
-The generation of reference errors when accessing a `let` variables in the temporal dead zone ensures better coding practice: first declare - then use.

-The restriction is an effective approach to write better JavaScript in terms of encapsulation and code flow.
-This is a result of lessons based on `var` usage, where accessing the variable before declaration is a source of misunderstanding.

 ## 4. Constants: const